fong/java-sftp/README.md

 ### ***STOR*** Command

+**Note:** Client automatically changes file type and size according to server response.
+If a third-party client does not support automatic sending, the server treats the commands like manual commands.

 #### ****Default Examples****

 All ```STOR``` commands support automatic type swtiching.
 The client checks the file type and if the current type does not match, it will automatically send a ```TYPE``` request.
 If the type is changed successfully, it will send the file.
 If the type fails to change, the ```STOR``` command is cancelled.